How To Keep Your Child Germ-Free?

 Tiding up kid's toys, mattresses and floor periodically is a good option, maybe twice per month.
 Diluted bleach is a safe and cheap approach to sanitize child toys.

 Cleaning Vs Disinfecting

 See there is a difference between cleaning and disinfecting.
-Disinfecting is a scientific term for killing the germs. while cleaning is a general word for washing away the germs by using soap and water.
-You must read the cleaning instruction before tiding up the toys.
+Disinfecting is a scientific term for killing the germs.
+While cleaning is a general word for washing away the germs by using soap and water.
+You must read the cleaning instruction before tidying up the toys.

 Extra- protection of a child

 Extra- protection of your child from germ at home can be problematic.
 Kids need to go outside for overall development.
 Breathing in the fresh air, playing in the sunshine will boost a much-needed immune system from the disease-causing pathogens such as bacteria and viruses.
 Putting in a couple of hours outside every day will profit them by making them less helpless against terrible germs.